codenamephp/chef.workstation.chef/README.md

 #### Users
 The users recipe is very very simple user setup.
 It just creates all users in the `default['users']` attribute with a home directory and an empty password and add them to the chef group.

+It checks for a specific path within the attributes that corresponds to the values of `default['users']` to copy ssh keys.
+There is a default set for the default 'chef' user:

+- `default['codenamephp']['workstation_chef']['ssh_keys']['local_copy']['chef']['private_key_source']`: `'/var/workspace/id_rsa'`

+You can change this value or add additional attributes for additional users.
+If you need anything more sophisticated you should provide your own logic in a wrapper cookbook.

 #### Users From Data Bag
 A more sophisticated method of creating users.
 It looks for a databag with the name in `default['codenamephp']['workstation_chef']['users_from_data_bag']['data_bag_name']`